 While procurement is a strategic process with many steps, it can be challenging, and sometimes, mistakes are made.
 These include:

-• Lack of record keeping: Documentation is important throughout the procurement process.
+- Lack of record keeping: Documentation is important throughout the procurement process.
 Without it, there is a higher risk of miscommunication with vendors and internal teams.
-This can result in disputes over contract terms, incorrect orders, missed delivery times and a lack of compliance with legal and regulatory entities.
+This can result in disputes over contract terms, incorrect orders, missed delivery times and a lack of compliance with legal and regulatory entities, which can make auditing a nightmare.

 How CMMS Software Helps With Procurement